n-hundenborn/MyJonggApp/src/frontend/README.md

 # Frontend Structure

-This directory contains all frontend-related code for the MyJongApp application.
+This directory contains all frontend-related code for the MyJonggApp application.

 ## Directory Structure